Check out Twitter #RaisingQualityFE

-Providing a quality product and service is crucial in the competitive market of the FE and skills sector.
+Providing a quality product and service is crucial in the competitive market of the FE, skills and training sector.
 A good quality reputation for your institution will have a positive impact on your learners.
 I shared practical ideas on how to improve the quality of teaching, learning and assessment.

 Achieving your QTLS – Tricia Odell, Education and Training Foundation

 Tricia explained the key things you need to know regarding applying for QTLS status.
 From eligibility criteria to timescales, and how to go about collecting and collating evidence.
 Tricia also shared a range of resources to support applicants.

 There are constant changes and developments within the FE, skills and training sector which could affect your job role.
 I outlined how to enhance your professional profile during times of change, including using technology to increase your networking opportunities.
 I also gave ideas for CPD activities to help you remain up to date with your knowledge and practice.